felixendres/rgbdslam_v2/README.md

 2. Use rosdep (i.e. "rosdep install rgbdslam") to install missing dependencies.
 For details see http://wiki.ros.org/ROS/Tutorials/rosdep

-3. You need to build OpenCV 2.4.X (tested with 2.4.9) from source, since the binary distribution doesn't include the non-free SIFT and SURF code anymore.
-   Set the environment variable "OpenCV_DIR" to your build directory.

-4. To build RGBDSLAMv2 go to your catkine workspace and execute "catkin_make".
+4. To build RGBDSLAMv2 go to your catkin workspace and execute "catkin_make".
    If you get an error about the missing siftgpu library, execute "catkin_make" again.

 ##Installation from Scratch #####################################################
-This walkthrough is taken from the hydro version and adapted.
-It is hardly tested, so look out for problems.
+This walkthrough is is hardly tested, so watch out for problems.
-Assuming you have installed ROS indigo on Ubuntu, issue the following commands in a terminal (copy-paste will work except for the building of opencv from source)
+Assuming you have installed ROS indigo on Ubuntu 14.04, issue the following commands in a terminal (copy-paste will work except for the building of opencv from source)

 	#Prepare Workspace